PerumalRamesh05/DSA/README.md

    }
 ```

-5. O(LogLogn) Time Complexity of a loop is considered as O(LogLogn) if the loop variables is reduced / increased exponentially by a constant amount.
+5. __O(LogLogn)__: Time Complexity of a loop is considered as O(LogLogn) if the loop variables is reduced / increased exponentially by a constant amount.

 ```java
 // Here c is a constant greater than 1